If You Want To Be Successful Make Your Bed

 Success is the sum of small efforts – repeated day in and day out. – Robert Collier

-Yes, for 2 minutes of daily effort, this task has a multitude of benefits and significant flow on effects.
-This key habit leads to successful home organisation!
+Yes, for 2 minutes of daily effort or less, this task has a multitude of benefits and significant flow on effects.
+This key habit really can lead to having an organized home!

 Yes, making your bed every morning can lead to getting more stuff done during your day.
 Sounds good!

 Charles Dughill notes in his book, The Power of Habit,“… making your bed every morning is correlated with better productivity, a greater sense of well being and stronger skills at sticking with a budget.”

 Who doesn’t want to be able to stick to a budget more easily?

 Dughill goes on to describe how the task of making your bed each day is what’s called a ‘keystone habit’.